localstack-samples/serverless-data-processing-pipeline/README.md

 # serverless-data-processing-pipeline

-This is a sample CDK app that creates a *API Gateway -> Lambda -> Kinesis Stream -> Lambda -> DynamoDB -> DynamoDB stream -> Lambda -> Postgres* chain and then we benchmark the time it takes to complete this loop on a M1 max chip.
+This is a sample CDK app that creates a *API Gateway -> Lambda -> Kinesis Stream -> Lambda -> DynamoDB -> DynamoDB stream -> Lambda -> CloudWatch Metrics* chain and then we benchmark the time it takes to complete this loop on a M1 max chip.

 ## Prerequisites